shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 "Y… yes… sir."
 Ersatzica put on a brave face, and stood up straight.

 "That's more like it.
 Now go run 5 laps!
 And make them quick!"
-The Uncle Callustar howled, "Run!"
+Uncle Callustar yelled. *AWOOO!* "Go!"

 Wryonin and Mudrich took off jogging, but Ersatzica stayed behind.